-You may have cohabited with someone for 25 years or more, but you may still have less rights than a person who has been married for 5 years or less.
+You may have cohabited with someone for 25 years or more, but you may still have fewer rights than a person who has been married for 5 years or less.

 We offer cohabiting couples our “Living Together Agreements”, whereby we advise on and draft an agreement setting out what has been agreed regarding the rights and responsibilities of the couple both during their relationship and in the event that the relationship should break down.

-We also advise that cohabitees take financial advice in relation to obtaining suitable life insurance on each other’s life, to provide some measure of financial security in the event of the death of their cohabitee.
-This is because many pension schemes do not pay out the widows or widowers pension to a cohabitee, in the way they would if the parties had been married.
-We also advise that insurance may be necessary to pay Inheritance Tax, since the exemption a married spouse has in this regard is not available to a cohabitee.
+We also advise that cohabitees take financial advice in relation to obtaining suitable life insurance on each other’s lives, to provide some measure of financial security in the event of the death of their cohabitee.
+This is because many pension schemes do not pay out the widows or widowers pension to a cohabitee in the way they would if the parties had been married.
+We also advise that insurance may be necessary to pay Inheritance Tax since the exemption a married spouse has in this regard is not available to a cohabitee.

 To minimise the uncertainty regarding the legal ownership of the home, it is important that from the outset of the purchase of the property, cohabitees agree as to how their property is to be owned in the event of a relationship breakdown or death.
 We have property specialists who can help you resolve these considerations.